 Motorola Mobility was established in 2011 following the split of Motorola into two companies, with Motorola Solutions catering to the enterprise segment.
 Acquired soon after by Google, Motorola Mobility was sold to Lenovo in 2014.
 Motorola made its first Android smartphone in 2009, and its first Android tablet in 2011.

-The Motorola Moto Z Play runs Android 6.0.1 and is powered by a 3510mAh non removable battery.
-It measures 156.40 x 76.40 x 6.99 (height x width x thickness) and weighs 165.00 grams.
+The Motorola Moto G40 Fusion runs Android 11 and is powered by a 6000mAh.
+It measures 169.60 x 75.90 x 9.80 (height x width x thickness) and weigh 225.00 grams.

 The Motorola Moto G40 Fusion is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
 Connectivity options include Wi-Fi, GPS, Bluetooth, NFC and USB Type-C. Sensors on the phone include Fingerprint sensor, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.